 This is an overview of the ingredients and steps to make this recipe, scroll down to see ingredient notes and substitutions as well as a printable recipe card with exact measurements and complete cooking instructions.

-Step 1.
-Heat the oil and butter in a skillet over medium to high heat.
-Once the oil& butter is hot, add the sliced onions and reduce the heat to medium.
+Heat oil and butter in a skillet over medium-high heat.
+Once the butter melts and the oil is hot, add the onion slices and reduce the heat to medium heat.

-Step 2.
-Cook the onions in the pan without disturbing them for about 5 minutes, and keep an eye on them to ensure they aren’t burning.
+Cook the onions in the skillet over low to medium heat for about 5 minutes without disturbing them while keeping an eye on them to ensure they aren't burning.

-Once the onions begin to turn golden brown you can flip them around in the pan and let them cook for 5 to 10 minutes longer while occasionally checking them.
+Once the onions begin to turn golden brown flip them around in the pan and let them cook for 5 to 10 minutes longer.

-Step 3.
-Once the onions are nice and golden brown all around, move them to the edge of the pan and add the chicken breasts.
+Once the onions are golden brown all around, move them to the edge of the pan and add the chicken breasts.
 Cook the chicken until it is brown on each side (about 2 to 3 minutes per side).

-Step 5.
-Stir in the broth and fresh thyme; simmer on low for 10 minutes.
+Stir in the broth and fresh thyme; cover simmer on low for 10 minutes until the chicken is cooked through (165 degrees f)

-Step 6.
-Cover the chicken breasts with cheese and place the skillet under the broiler for a few minutes to melt the cheese or cover the skillet for a few minutes until the cheese has melted.
+Cover the chicken breasts with cheese and place the skillet under the broiler for a few minutes to melt the cheese.

 Total Estimated Time to Make this Recipe: 50 to 60 Minutes